 \subsection{Ablation Studies}

 \textbf{PURGE is robust against 8 out of 9 adversarial attacks in the forget set.} \Cref{fig:adversarial_study} shows the difference between the original performance on the forget set and the unlearned models according to PURGE (black) vs. SoTA in 9 adversarial scenarios that aim to recover the unlearned knowledge.
 A negative difference here is preferred since the forget quality is better.
-As supported by the average scores in~\Cref{tab:main-experiment}, notice how PURGE consistently unlearns the forget set and does not adversarially leak this information.
+As shown by the average scores in~\Cref{tab:main-experiment}, PURGE consistently unlearns the forget set and does not adversarially leak this information.
 By minimizing the probability of generating characteristic tokens associated with a concept, PURGE induces broader semantic suppression.
 Because PURGE penalizes entire completions (i.e., full reasoning trajectories), the model learns to reduce not only explicit mentions but also the contextual semantics in which those mentions typically arise.

-\textbf{PURGE maintains the model utility regardless of model size.} To investigate how well our unlearning method scales with model size, we apply \textsc{Purge} to three checkpoints from the Qwen‑2.5 family (0.5B, 1.5B and 3B parameters) and evaluate them with a subset of the benchmarks introduced in \Cref{sec:exp_setup}.
+\textbf{PURGE maintains the model utility regardless of model size.} To investigate how well our unlearning method scales with model size, we apply \textsc{Purge} to three checkpoints from the Qwen‑2.5 family (0.5B, 1.5B, and 3B parameters) and evaluate them with a subset of the benchmarks introduced in \Cref{sec:exp_setup}.
 The results are summarized in~\Cref{fig:model_size}.
-Across all three forgetting probes (FB, QA and AA), we observe a monotonic incline in performance as the parameter count increases.
-This trend indicates that larger models retain unwanted information more stubbornly and are therefore harder to unlearn, which is consistent with recent evidence \citep{carlini2022quantifying} that memorization in LLMs scales super‑linearly with size.
+Across all three forgetting probes (FB, QA, and AA), we observe a monotonic incline in performance as the parameter count increases.
+This trend indicates that larger models retain unwanted information more stubbornly and are therefore harder to unlearn, consistent with recent evidence \citep{carlini2022quantifying} that memorization in LLMs scales superlinearly with size.
 In contrast, the plot on the right of~\Cref{fig:model_size} shows that useful capabilities are largely preserved after PURGE, independent of model scale, which is in line with what we expect to happen based on~\Cref{thm:utility_retention}.
 All five utility metrics remain stable, indicating that PURGE effectively removes targeted knowledge without harming general downstream performance, even with millions of additional parameters.